 93% of marketers agree that consumers trust content created by customers over content created by brands.
 Moreso, brands that utilize UGC are 2.4x more likely to be viewed by consumers in comparison to brand-produced content – so if your brand isn’t utilizing UGC, you are losing the opportunity to build a trusting relationship with your audience and could be missing out on authentic content from users who already know and love your brand.

-With a TikTok UGC growth machine, your ultimate goal is to build a network of reliable content creators that will create high-quality content that aligns with your brand goals and target audience.
+With a TikTok UGC growth machine, your ultimate goal is to build a network of reliable content creators, or an in-house content creator, that will create high-quality content that aligns with your brand goals and target audience.
 The pattern of sourcing and utilizing UGC in social ads creates a growth loop that will replenish your content bucket and create loyal brand advocates to maximize your brand awareness and reach.
 By encouraging UGC, brands allow consumers to enter this self-sustaining loop that inspires sharing, brand loyalty, and community while being relatively low-lift for marketers.

 So how does one go about building this TikTok UGC growth machine?
 We’ll take you through our exact process of how we create content growth loops using TikTok UGC.